Taking the sting out of stock losses at tax-filing time

+But cheer up.
 Unlike your asset's value, all hope is not lost when it comes to taxes.

-My tax blogging colleague William Perez at About.com: Tax Planning: U.S. points out that stocks, bonds and mutual funds sold at a loss are capital losses.
+Stocks, bonds and mutual funds sold at a loss are capital losses.
 They can offset first any capital gains you might have, then up to $3,000 in excess capital loss can be used to reduce your ordinary income.